tldr-pages/tldr/pages/common/gdu.md

 `gdu --non-interactive {{path/to/directory}}`

-- Do not show progress in non-interactive mode, useful in scripts:
+- Do not show progress in non-interactive mode (useful in scripts):

 `gdu --no-progress {{path/to/directory}}`